 The content of this course varies from year to year.
-During 1934-1935 the topic is The Barthian Theology.
+During 1935-1936 the topic is History and Psychology of Religion; and Christian Ethics.

 VII.
 HOMILETICS AND PRACTICAL THEOLOGY

 Professors S. C. Hodge, F. H. Ridgley, P. S. Miller, and Mr. J. E. Dorsey